 The CAUSINDY Online Education Panel was streamed live on August 13, 2020.
 Missed the panel?
-Listen to the webinar recording on demand on the CAUSINDY Spotify page, or watch the video below.
+Listen to the webinar recording on demand on our Spotify page, or watch the video below.

 Dr Adrian Budiman joined ACICIS in early 2016 as the Deputy Resident Director, serving in the role until the end of 2017.
 In January 2018 Adrian was appointed Resident Director (RD).
 In his capacity as RD, Adrian oversees all aspects of the delivery and management of ACICIS programs in Indonesia, including provision of academic supervision and pastoral care support services for students undertaking study in Indonesia through ACICIS.

 Adrian received his PhD in Media Arts and Studies from Ohio University in 2008, an MA in International Affairs from the same institution in 2003 and an undergraduate degree in Management from Universitas Gadjah Mada.
 Prior to his position at ACICIS, he served as a faculty member at the School of Multimedia Technology and Communication and Deputy Director for the Centre of International Affairs and Cooperation at Universiti Utara Malaysia.